dkebler/4S/README.md

 #### Node-NPM

 1. You'll need node.js and npm installed first and of course git.
 In keeping with this repo always being current and because the workflow code is not browser dependent our development environment will be the latest version of [node](https://nodejs.org) (currently 5.3) and the latest pre-release version of npm 3.x.
-For Linux Ubuntu/Debian check out [nodesource](https://github.com/nodesource/distributions) for best way to get the latest(5.x) installed.  pm  Npm installs with node and the installed version will be 2.x.
+For Linux Ubuntu/Debian check out [nodesource](https://github.com/nodesource/distributions) for best way to get the latest(5.x) installed.
+Npm installs with node and the installed version will be 2.x.
 Unless you can't because of your dev environment upgrade to 3.x (techically a pre-release).
 You can do that now and often with a simple `sudo npm install -g npm`.
-To keep node itself up to date I suggest using the [n version manager](https://www.npmjs.com/package/n) which makes it ease to revert if need be.
+To keep node itself up to date I suggest using the [n version manager](https://www.npmjs.com/package/n) which makes it easy to revert if need be.

 #### Hugo